sabas/OSRMdistance/README.md

 php OSRMnearest.php in.csv out.csv
 ```

-difference.php gives an estimate on the nearest list: pass the original and the processed list and returns a list with the distance (with haversine formula.
+difference.php gives an estimate on the nearest list: pass the original and the processed list and returns a list with the distance (with haversine formula).

 ```
 php difference.php in.csv nearest.csv out.csv